SandeepGitHub3/ds-algo/notes/structy/13-ExhaustiveRecursion.md

 // ]
 ```
 #### Approach
+- In this case, the choice is the order of the elements in the list.
+We eventually need to have all elements in the list.
+So at every stage of a decision tree, the branches, denote the position at which the current element can be inserted.

 - Base case - If no elements the result is [[]]
-- Recursive case - we insert elements at all possible positions from the result of recursicve case.
+- Recursive case - we insert elements at all possible positions from the result of recursive case.
 - So for 1 element. [[A]]
 - For 2 elemens.
 Insert Before A and After A.  [[B,A],[A,B]]